 General Contracting Land Development Specialty (MEP) Construction.
+Facilities Management

-We also offer a minor in Construction Management for other Majors
+We also offer a minor in Construction Management for other Majors firms, developers, specialty contractors, Fortune 500 companies, banks, highway construction and others.

 What can I do with a Construction Management Degree?